Fact Sheets

 • Trouble with balance and falls

-A PD diagnosis can take time.
-When symptoms first appear, many people choose to speak to their family doctor, who may provide a referral to a neurologist if Parkinson’s is suspected.
-Some neurologists, called movement disorder specialists, have additional training in diagnosing and treating PD and other movement disorders.
+Getting a Parkinson's diagnosis can take time.
+When symptoms first appear, many people begin by talking to their family doctor, who may refer them to a neurologist if there are signs of PD.
+Some neurologists, called movement disorder specialists, have extra training in diagnosing and treating PD and other movement disorders.

-Though Parkinson’s varies from person to person, most people with PD need to take medications that boost, mimic or replace dopamine to manage their symptoms.
-Studies show that regular exercise also can benefit movement and non-movement symptoms and can improve overall quality of life.
-For some people, surgical intervention may be an option.
+Parkinson’s affects each person differently, but most people need medications that boost, mimic or replace dopamine to manage their condition.
+Studies show that regular exercise can also improve movement and non-movement symptoms.
+For some, surgery may be part of their treatment plan.

-People with PD can experience a wide range of complex symptoms, so building a team of healthcare professionals is key.
-This team may include physical, occupational and speech therapists as well as other specialists, including mental health professionals, a urologist or gastrointestinal doctor.
+People with PD often have a range of symptoms, so it is important to build a team of healthcare professionals.
+This team can include physical, occupational and speech therapists, as well as other specialists like mental health professionals, a urologist or a gastrointestinal doctor.
 To learn more about medications and other treatments for Parkinson’s, visit Parkinson.org/Treatment.

 Back to Top